Teaching-Accessibility/course-project-photo_album_narration/README.md

 This is still a work in progress.<br>

 Design guidelines:
-        - Design is crafted from older adult's feedback
+        - Design is crafted from older adult's feedback<br>
-        - Headers were created with sufficent size and contrast
+        - Headers were created with sufficent size and contrast<br>
-        - Simple UI for easier navigation
+        - Simple UI for easier navigation<br>
-        - contrast tested using WAVE tool
+        - contrast tested using WAVE tool<br>
-        - suitable font for better reading
+        - suitable font for better reading<br>
-        - brief and easy to understand instruction
+        - brief and easy to understand instruction<br>
-        - buttons sufficiently spaced
+        - buttons sufficiently spaced<br>
-        - minimal pages design for better viewing
+        - minimal pages design for better viewing<br>

 Team members: